Scientists

 Where do we begin in a movement lesson?
 Lessons do not use words to explain actions and what is needed to be learned.
 Directions use motion and bing-bong attention between what their bodies are doing and what they perceive they are doing.

-Learn how to introduce movement activity and develop the Sensory Body: Six Body-to-Brain Strategies.
+Learn introduce movement activity and develop the Sensory Body: Six Body-to-Brain Strategies.

 Most important: learning can only be done through the experience of the lessons.
 “Experience” in this context refers to a direct and personal encounter of the actions and translations of the directions.
 (Experience a lesson)